Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 Often these conversions won't work, and you'll get a compiler error.

 Jai is a _strongly_ and _statically typed_ language: the compiler must know the types of all the program’s constants, variables and expressions at compile time, and a variable cannot change type, like from number to string as in dynamic languages.
 This allows Jai to run fast at runtime.
-> Except when the variable has type Any (see § 9.5).
+> Except when the variable has type Any (see § 9.5): variables of all types can be cast to Any.

 Conversion of the type of a variable is strictly controlled, and operations can only work on certain types.
 This all adds up to better error-checking by the compiler, and thus more robust, safer and much faster programs.